 GEO: Brand mentions, citations, and presence in trusted datasets carry more weight.

 Traditional search behavior follows a predictable pattern that has remained largely consistent for over two decades.
 Users begin by typing concise, 2-4 word keywords into search boxes, relying on their ability to distill complex needs into brief phrases that search engines can understand.
+The next phase involves browsing through multiple search results, typically scanning titles and descriptions to identify the most promising options.
+This process requires users to interpret relevance indicators and make judgment calls about which sources might best address their needs.

 Clicking through to websites represents the critical transition from discovery to engagement, where users leave the search environment to explore individual sites.
 This step requires additional time investment and creates friction in the information-gathering process.
+Finally, users typically compare information across different sources, often opening multiple tabs and synthesizing information from various websites to form comprehensive understanding or make informed decisions.

 Example scenario: A user searching for "best running shoes" would browse through 5-10 search results, visit 3-4 different websites, compare product features and reviews across multiple sources, and then make a purchasing decision based on their compiled research.

+AI-powered search fundamentally transforms user behavior through natural conversational interactions that more closely mirror human communication patterns.
+Users can ask detailed, conversational questions that include context, constraints, and specific requirements, enabling much more precise and relevant responses.
 The immediate delivery of comprehensive answers eliminates the traditional browsing and comparison phases of search.
 AI systems synthesize information from multiple sources and present cohesive responses that address the user's complete query rather than requiring them to piece together information from various sources.

 Follow-up conversations become natural extensions of the initial query, allowing users to drill down into specific aspects, ask for clarifications, or explore related topics without starting new search sessions.
 This conversational continuity creates more efficient and satisfying information-gathering experiences.
+Perhaps most significantly, users can often act on recommendations without needing to visit multiple external sources.
+The AI system provides sufficient context, comparison, and detail within the response itself, enabling decision-making without extensive additional research.

 Example scenario: A user asking "What are the best running shoes for someone with flat feet who runs 5 miles daily on pavement?" receives a comprehensive response including specific product recommendations, explanations of why certain features matter for flat feet, price comparisons, and advice on where to purchase.
 The user can then ask follow-up questions like "Which of these options is best for under $150?" and receive refined recommendations without leaving the conversation.